deislabs/deislabs.io/content/posts/a-heaping-helping-of-stacks.md

 managing the choice for us.
 But in this case, we weren't aware of all the repercussions of our choices and it led us down a rabbit hole.
 So the lesson to remember here is to remember that "zero cost" doesn't mean "zero responsibility."

-As for the stack overflow we addressed here, if you are having problems, remember to check these
-things:

-- Do you need to increase the stack size?
-- Do you have any large structs?
-Try printing the type sizes to check
-- Are you pinning or allocating things on the stack you didn't mean to?

 Hopefully this is helpful to you and helps you avoid possible pitfalls in your own applications.